Anastasia-Kharicheva/aws-modernization-with-quali/content/intro/90_overview.md

 * __Module 2__: As a developer, you will deploy the sandbox that the DevOps engineer created for you to test the latest version of your code.

-* __Module 3__: You will use Jenkins to automatically deploy your application environment from the blueprint catalog using the Colony REST API.
+* __Module 3__: You will use Jenkins to automatically deploy your application environment from the blueprint catalog using the Torque REST API.

 * __Module 4__: As a DevOps engineer, you will use the latest AWS DocumentDB service for your application blueprint.